 Use a soft, dry cloth to wipe the surface of the LCD screen.
 Rubbing the surface could damage the screen.

 Built-in Camera

-Clean the lens protection cover of the built-in camera with a blower brush or a soft brush.
-If the cover is extremely dirty, wipe it off with a soft dry cloth.
-Do not rub the cover, as it is sensitive to pressure.
+Clean the area on and around the built-in camera with a soft, dry cloth.
+Do not rub the area too hard, as it can be easily scratched.

 Discs